microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-In order for this `main.js` file to run in the first place, the last thing to do is to create and pass a URI into the webview HTML just like we did for the toolkit package.
+In order for this `main.js` file to run, the last thing to do is create and pass a URI into the webview HTML – just like you did for the toolkit package.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts